ridi/lightweight-rest-tester/README.md

 ## 4. Write-and-Read Test

 Sometimes, it is necessary to check if modifications on a database work correctly.
 We call such test scenario as **Write-and-Read** test that has a particular test-execution-order like **PUT-and-GET**.
 This framework supports this feature.
-To use it, just put two `api`/`tests` pairs in an array when writing JSON file:
+To use it, just put two `api`/`tests` pairs in a list when writing JSON file:

 ```json
 [